kitlang/kit/README.md

 Building from source
 --------------------

-The Kit compiler is written in Haskell, and building the compiler requires GHC; the easiest path is to install [Stack](https://docs.haskellstack.org/en/stable/README/) and run:
+The Kit compiler, `kitc`, is written in Haskell.
+Building the compiler requires GHC; the easiest path is to install [Stack](https://docs.haskellstack.org/en/stable/README/) and run:

     stack build